 The 🌲 « Forest Discovery Trail » in Cordon is a lovely 1 hour loop in woodland.
-Being in the forest, it is the perfect family hike for a hot summer’s day, and there is a 🍏 lovely picnic spot at the departure / arrival point!
+Being in the forest, it is the perfect family hike on a hot summer’s day, and there is a 🍏 lovely picnic spot at the departure / arrival point!

-departure point: just below picnic area des Plaines / parking: Parking des Plaines (no tarmac on road above Lezaive d’en Haut) / max altitude: 1400m / distance: 1km / duration: 1 hour (time to read panels) / more information / NB – if hiking early in the season, please check with Cordon Tourisme to see the state of the route (winter landfall);
+departure point: just below picnic area Les Plaines / parking: 🅿️ Parking des Plaines (no tarmac on road above Lezaive d’en Haut) / max altitude: 1400m / distance: 1km / duration: 1 hour (time to read panels) / more information / NB – if hiking early in the season, please check with Cordon Tourisme to see the state of the route (winter landfall);

-La Pesse boulders (Nant-Cruy)
+La Pesse & Médonnet boulders (Nant-Cruy & Médonnet)

-departure point for La Pesse boulders: route de Nant Cruy, just above La Pesse footpath / parking: route de Nant Cruy (a few parking spots on the road, just past the footpath) / duration: short easy 10mins walk aller-retour, time to play and explore!
+departure point for La Pesse boulders: route de Nant Cruy, La Pesse footpath; 🅿️ parking: route de Nant Cruy (a few parking spots on the road, just past the La Pesse footpath) / 🅿️ parking for Médonnet boulders: a lay-by on route de Médonnet / duration: short easy 10mins walk aller-retour, and then plenty of time to play and explore!